wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/business-process-optimization-process-advisor/includes/2-get-familiar.md

-Process Advisor works with other technology in the Power Platform to generate insights.
+Process advisor is built using the great features and capabilities of the Power Platform to generate insights.
 Power Automate Desktop allows you to record actions you perform on your computer while Dataverse stores the information from your processes.
-Because of this, you will need to have access to all of these from a licensing and security perspective to take advantage of Process Advisor.
-If you cannot see Process Advisor when visiting Power Automate, talk to your administrator about your permissions.
+Because of this, you will need to have access to all of these from a licensing and security perspective to take advantage of process advisor.
+If you cannot see process advisor when visiting Power Automate, talk to your administrator about your permissions.

 Process Advisor is accessed through [Power Automate](https://flow.microsoft.com/?azure-portal=true) by selecting **Process advisor** and then **Create** on the left navigation pane.